hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/report/en/intro.md

 The [Key statistical indicators](keyindicators) chapter gives a precise definition of each of the basic statistics that can be derived from the survey results and how they are used for identifying zones of accumulation and significant events.
 The methods used to calculate the different environmental variables are explained in [_The land use profile_](luseprofile).
 The codes and descriptions used to identify the items as well as the different economic groupings are covered in detail in [_Code groups_](codegroups).
 How samples are collected and the methods for identifying extreme values and calculating baselines for a region can be found in [_Beach litter baselines_](threshhold).

-For each lake, the survey results are presented for each municpality where a survey occured.
+For each lake, the survey results are presented for each municipality where a survey occured.
+A more detailed report can be produced for any municipality in this document.

 ### Contributing to this report